 And of course God gave me a timely example to share with you…

-7am-ish this morning, after I dropped my husband off at work on the other side of town, I was presented with a choice.
+7am-ish the other morning, after I dropped my husband off at work on the other side of town, I was presented with a choice.

 “Prepared” would be the LAST word I’d use to describe my heart when it happened.
 The moment snuck up on me as I drove in the dark, making my way through morning rush-hour traffic.